writethedocs/www/docs/conf/prague/2020/news/announcing-virtual-conf-dates.rst

 * The virtual job fair

-If you have chosen to convert your :doc:`previously bought Portland 2020 ticket </conf/portland/2020/ticket-choices>` into a virtual pass, you will receive further details by e-mail when we open ticket sales.
+If you have chosen to convert your :doc:`previously bought Portland 2020 ticket </conf/portland/2020/ticket-choices>` to a virtual pass, you will receive further details by e-mail when we open ticket sales.

 Support our community by sponsoring
 -----------------------------------